Centralized control over how your organization uses AI.

 Warn on MEDIUM DLP

-Paste sites, unapproved AI tools, optional model/domain blocks.
+Paste sites, unapproved AI tools, and targeted model or domain restrictions.

 Admin Policy Management